Special Education Team Leader Institute

 Audience

-This Institute is designed for full time education team leaders or coordinators working in a MA school.
+The CES Institute model is designed for full time education team leaders or coordinators working in a MA school.
 These participants should be assigned to chair IEP team meetings for students with disabilities.
 This includes but is not limited to: Special Education Team Leaders (ETLs), Special Education Teachers, Principals or Assistant Principals, Out of District or Program Coordinators.

 This Institute is not designed to support people who are leading 504 Teams in terms of the legal requirements of these plans.